Shirk (Islam): Theological interpretation

-The term is often translated as polytheism, however more complex than the English translation.
+The term is often translated as polytheism, but it is more complex than that.
 The term also implies that humans need to renounce claiming divine status for themselves by regarding themselves as better than others.
 Besides worshipping only one God, it also postulates that God must be considered as entirely unique and condemns anthropomorphization.
 Shirk further implies that God's attributes cannot be associated with any other entity or that any other entity can exist independent from God.
-At the same time, shirk contains additional assumptions not entailed by the concept of shirk and does not require a physical object of worship.
+At the same time, shirk contains additional assumptions not entailed by the concept of idolatry and does not require a physical object of worship.

 Forms of shirk

 Shirk is classified into two categories: